grmble/thunderbuns/thunderbuns/README.md

 Current status: technological playground

-* tlogger: structured logger ala node's bunyan
-* tcql4: cql version 4 driver for cassandra/scylla

 ## infrastructure

-* scylladb as database
-* etcd as waitable endpoint
+* postgresql as database/queue
-* minio for blob storage
+* minio for blob storage?
 * solr or es as search engine .. or maybe something lighter?

 ### search options